veritywong/bank_tech_test/README.md

 # Bank Tech Test

-Create a programme that displays a bank account statment, which includes date, credit, debit and balance.
+Create a programme that displays a bank account statment with given information, which includes date, credit, debit and balance.

 ## Challenge Description
 Requirements